 NEW YORK - National League MVP Ryan Braun's 50-game suspension was overturned Thursday by baseball arbitrator Shyam Das, the first time a baseball player successfully challenged a drug-related penalty in a grievance.

-Great Bend Fire/EMS
+Great Bend Fire Department

-Happy Tuesday, everybody, and God Bless America.
+Happy Wednesday, everybody, and God bless America.

 Whither the Islamic State?
 That's a real double-edged question: where is the group otherwise known as ISIS headed, and can the United States and other civilized nations make it shrivel up and die?
 The group is and has taken off like a bat out of hell, gobbling up territory and becoming a virtual murder machine.

 The number of Americans living in poverty has dropped year-over-year for the first time since 2006, and childhood poverty dropped for the first time in 13 years, according to new figures released Monday by the United States Census Bureau.